mnemnion/sandbox/doc/nockdown.md

 Logically, a Nock interpreter can do two things with this hint: simply use it to produce the value, or use it to produce the value after first looking at the formula and confirming that yes, that formula is expected.
 A third option is executing the formula but ignoring the hint, which rather defeats the purpose.
 Consider:  42 is used as a subtraction function hint, and 56 as a multiply function hint.
 The Nock interpreter gets a 10 where b is 42, c is the subtraction formula, and a are the numbers to be subtracted.

 Whether or not the Nock interpreter looks at c, the result will be correct, so let's assume it doesn't.
-What happens if we pass it a 10 where b is 56, c is the decrement function, and a are the numbers to be...what exactly? subtracted? multiplied?
+What happens if we pass it a 10 where b is 56, c is the subtraction formula, and a are the numbers to be...what exactly? subtracted? multiplied?
 A jetted Nock will produce the product and a non-jetted Nock will produce the difference.

 That's not really acceptable; it's a Faustian pact that will hold so long as Faust is the only one who reads and writes the runes.
 Forget nasty code injection for a second: if that's how we want Nock to operate, why the formality of keeping the Nock algorithm around?
 It seems like a lot of padding, just to be able to hand-check erroneous output.